 Many methods may be used to create an object in clay.
 We have listed those that are used by at least one of our artists.

-- Throwing on the potters’ wheel — This ancient tool is used by most of our artists.
+Throwing on the potters’ wheel— This ancient tool is used by most of our artists.
 As the wheel spins, the revolving clay is shaped into a cylindrical form using pressure from the fingers.
+Those using this method are: Ken Chernavitch, Anne Fallis Elliott, Colleen Chamberlain, Jen Johnson, Steve Jorgenson, Kathryne Koop, Merilyn Kraut, Alan Lacovetsky, Judy Marchand, Valerie Metcalfe, Andrew Thomson, Kevin Stafford

-- Handbuilding — Hand-built work is created by means other than the wheel.
+Handbuilding — Hand-built work is created by means other than the wheel.
 The most commonly-used method by our artists is slab-building.
+Barbara Balfour is our only artist who works mostly with slabs.

-- Plaster Molds for Clay Artists — Potters’ molds are generally made of plaster.
+Plaster Molds for Clay Artists — Potters’ molds are generally made of plaster.
 Some are as simple as a sheet of hardened plaster while others are considerably more complex depending on the number of pieces it takes to fully surround the model.
+Kevin Stafford and Rachael Kroeker work primarily with molds, which they have made.